Mehuull/HomeScape-real-estate/README.md

 Using **Supabase** for image uploads introduced me to cloud storage integrations.
 I explored how to upload, retrieve, and store secure image URLs, linking media to MongoDB records to keep the database lightweight.

-### 🗺️ GeoLocation and AI Integration

-Integrating **LocationIQ** for geospatial search and **Gemini AI** to generate automatic property descriptions was both challenging and rewarding.
-It sharpened my understanding of third-party APIs and how to connect them meaningfully into a user-focused feature set.

 ### 🚀 Deployment Confidence

 Deploying Homescape with **Vercel** taught me how to configure build processes, manage environment variables, and organize production-ready code.
 I also learned to set up `vercel.json` and automate frontend-backend integration.